daviaraujocc/food-genius-ai/README.md

     python train.py --model food101 --epochs 5 --model_name pretrained_effnetb2_food101.pth --split_size 0.2 --batch_size 32 --device cpu
     ```

+> Use device `cuda` if you have a GPU compatible available.

-Results for the training process will be saved in the `results` directory.
+Results for the training process including accuracy, loss will be saved in the `results` directory.

 ### Prediction